Free Guide Updated 2026 Teacher Shortage Route

 How Teachers Get Sponsored to Work in the UK

 Teaching is one of the most accessible routes to UK visa sponsorship.
-Here's exactly what you need to know â salary thresholds, QTS, which schools can sponsor you, and how to find them.
+Here's exactly what you need to know — salary thresholds, QTS routes, which schools can sponsor, and where to find them.

 Min salary outside London